A guide to traveling from Seoul to Busan in South Korea.

 - Incheon International Airport

-If you want to fly and save money, or if you are already close to Gimpo Airport, then it might be best departing from Gimpo.
+If you want to fly, or if you are already close to Gimpo Airport, then your best option might be departing from this airport.
+Flying from Gimpo to Gimhae Airport is the cheapest option.

-Flights can go as cheap as 70,000 won for a return ticket if you book in advance.
+On a lucky day, you can find a return flight for 70,000 won return if you book in advance.

 The screenshot below is a direct return from Seoul to Busan.
 The dates are from: